 Size: 127,000 SF, 150 units (0br, 1br, 2br), 6 stories + cellar.

-Team: Structural: DeSimone Consulting Engineers Mechanical: Skyline Engineering.
-Civil: AKRF.
-Landscape: Starr Whitehouse.
-Lighting: Goldstick Studio.
-Geotechnical: Impact Environmental.
-Environmental: Groundwater & Environmental Services.
+Team: Landscape Design: Starr Whitehouse.
+Structural Engineering: DeSimone Consulting Engineers.
+Mechanical Engineering: Skyline Engineering.
+Civil Engineering: AKRF.
+Lighting Design: Goldstick Studio.
+Geotechnical Engineering: Impact Environmental.
+Environmental Consultant: Groundwater & Environmental Services.
 Energy Consultant: Bright Power.
 General Contractor: Lettire Construction.